tarwn/lessthandot-hugo/blogs/content/posts/2011-05-29-dynamic-pivot-on-multiple-columns.md

 Now, every time I need to create a dynamic query, I need to know what is the final query I am going to arrive to.
 Having the idea in mind and printing the SQL command until I got it right helps to create the working query.

-Let&#8217;s consider the first example based on the AdventureWorks SalesOrderHeader table.
+Let's consider the first example based on the AdventureWorks SalesOrderHeader table.

-This code creates the table we&#8217;re going to transform &#8211; it gives us summary of orders and total due per each quarter:
+This code creates the table we're going to transform &#8211; it gives us summary of orders and total due per each quarter:

 sql
 USE AdventureWorks